bearcove/rc-zip/README.md

 An `Archive` contains archive-level metadata (comment, detected encoding, creator and reader version), along with a list of `Entry` records.

-### Inspirations

-...except when it comes to API design, because Go and Rust are different beasts entirely.

 ### License

 rc-zip is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.